JCSS-PMC/PMC/part-01/basis-of-uncerainty-modelling.md

 model have to be stated more precisely for each specific variable.
 The model is associated with a hierarchical set of subpopulations.

-The hierarchical model assumes that a random quantity {math}`X` can be written as a function of several variables, each one representing a specific type of variability:
+The hierarchical model assumes that a random quantity $X$ can be written as a function of several variables, each one representing a specific type of variability: